|

 DNA is often likened to a software program on a computer because

 it contains instructions on how to build a living creature.
+(Whereas

-the "hardware" needed to execute the DNA.
-This would normally
+needed to execute the DNA.
+This would normally be a mommy dinosaur

-be a mommy dinosaur that produces an egg with the DNA in it.
+that produces an egg with the DNA in it.
+Unfortunately not any

-Unfortunately not any old chicken egg will do it.
-We need a
+old chicken egg will do it.
+We need a dinosaur egg.
+Probably one

-dinosaur egg.
-Probably one from the same species we are trying
+from the same species we are trying to duplicate.
+Could we alter

-to duplicate.
-Could we alter something like an Ostrich egg for
+something like an Ostrich egg for this purpose?
+Maybe, but today

-what kind of changes are needed.
+we don't know how to do it, or what kind of changes are needed.

 Assuming we do find some way past this obstacle,

 what's next?
 Hatching the dinosaur in an incubator.
-This we
+This we have

-probably get them to hatch.
+get them to hatch.

 Now we have to raise our baby dinosaurs to adulthood.